Catholic Media Network: Stations

 CMN has 54 radio stations across the Philippines and its broadcasts reach 11 regions and 35 provinces.
 It is the largest broadcaster in the Philippines, in terms of total number of stations and transmitting power per station.

 Most of its stations are operated by their respective dioceses either through CBCP or their dioceses' own media arms.
 These stations, along with its diocesan licensees and affiliates, form the network chain and these individual stations credit their promotions as "members of" and not "owned by" CMN.

 AM stations

-CMN's AM stations are grouped as Radyo Totoo, with the exception of DWAL in Batangas.
+CMN's AM stations are grouped as Radyo Totoo (Tagalog, “Radio True”), with the exception of DWAL in Batangas.
 Several provincial stations have their own local branding other than Radyo Totoo.

 FM stations

-CMN's FM stations are grouped as Spirit FM.
-Prior to 1997, these stations had their unique local branding.
-Majority of these stations carry a hybrid of masa & religious formats while some carry their own music formats (whether religious, Top 40 or country) and even a few function as an overflow station of their AM sister.
-Similar to its sister AM network, a few stations still operate under their own local branding other than Spirit FM.
+CMN's FM stations are grouped as Spirit FM, and prior to 1997, these had unique local branding.
+A majority of these stations carry a hybrid of masa and religious content while some carry their own music formats (whether religious, Top 40, or country), with a few functioning as overflow stations for their AM sisters.
+Similar to its sister AM network, some FM stations still operate under local identities other than the Spirit FM branding.